robinozer/QuizProject/README.md

 - JavaScript
   - No errors were found when passing script.js through the official [JSHint Validator](https://jshint.com/).
   - According to JSHint, currentQuestion is an unused variable.
 However, the variable is defined in script.js and used in several places of the file.
-  - Both questions.js and script.js files were validated together, as validating them separately made JSHint show the variable QUESTIONS in the questions.js file as unused, which is not the case.s
+  - Both questions.js and script.js files were validated together, as validating them separately made JSHint show the variable QUESTIONS in the questions.js file as unused, which is not the case.

 ### 8.2 Performance testing ###
 [PageSpeed Insights](https://pagespeed.web.dev), part of Chrome Dev tools was used to measure performance, availability, best practice and SEO (respectively).